Chumash people: Spanish/Mexican era (1542–1846)

 Mission La Purisima Concepción was founded along the inland route from Santa Barbara north to San Luis Obispo in 1789.
-The final Franciscan mission to be constructed in native Chumash territory was Santa Ynez, founded in 1804 on the Santa Ynez River with a seed population of Chumash people from Missions La Purisima and Santa Barbara.
+The final Franciscan mission to be constructed in Chumash territory was Santa Ynez, founded in 1804 on the Santa Ynez River with a seed population of Chumash people from Missions La Purisima and Santa Barbara.
 To the southeast, Mission San Fernando, founded in 1798 in the land of Takic Shoshonean speakers, also took in large numbers of Chumash speakers from the middle Santa Clara River valley.
-While most of the Chumash people joined one mission or another between 1772 and 1806, a significant portion of the native inhabitants of the Channel Islands did not move to the mainland missions until 1816.
-The Chumash Revolt of 1824, which began at Mission Santa Inés, was "one of the largest and most successful revolts of Native American Catholic neophytes in the Spanish West" and is therefore a major instance of indigenous resistance to European colonization.
+While most of the Chumash people joined one mission or another between 1772 and 1806, a significant portion of the Native peoples of the Channel Islands did not move to the mainland missions until 1816.
+The Chumash Revolt of 1824, which began at Mission Santa Inés, was "one of the largest and most successful revolts of Native American Catholic neophytes in the Spanish West" and is therefore a major instance of Indigenous resistance to European colonization.

 Radiocarbon dating of artifacts on the southernmost of the Channel Islands, San Clemente Island, suggests that the Chumash people lived without significant contact from Spanish settlers and missionaries until the 1870’s.
 This island shows a clear lack of Spanish influence on its archaeology up until this point.
 Because of its remoteness, it was perhaps the last Chumash area to be colonized.

 Fernando Librado was born in the Mexican era to two Chumash parents from Limuw.

 Mexico achieved independence from Spain in 1821, but the mission system remained.
-Tribespeople continued to be relocated to missions, often forcibly, and many fled into the interior to avoid virtual enslavement in the mission system.
+Tribespeople continued to be relocated to missions, often forcibly, and many fled into the interior to avoid slavery in the mission system.
 The Mexican Secularization Act of 1833 seized control of the missions, and tribespeople still living at the missions were freed by 1840.
 Many, however, continued highly exploitative work on the large privately owned ranches created from the former mission-controlled lands.

 American era (1846–present)

-After the United States seized control of the area in 1846, in the Mexican-American War, most remaining Chumash land was lost to Americans amid a declining population, due to the effects of violence, disease, and anti-indigene California laws.
+After the United States seized control of the area in 1846, in the Mexican-American War, most remaining Chumash land was lost to Americans amid a declining population, due to the effects of violence, disease, and anti-Indigene California laws.

 The remaining Chumash began to lose their cohesive identity.
 In 1855, a small piece of land (120 acres) was set aside for just over 100 remaining Chumash Indians near Santa Ynez mission.
 This land ultimately became the only Chumash reservation, although Chumash individuals and families also continued to live throughout their former territory in southern California.
 Today, the Santa Ynez band lives at and near Santa Ynez.
 The Chumash population had been between roughly 10,000 and 18,000 in the late 18th century, but in 1990, only 213 Indians lived on the Santa Ynez Reservation.